 Trouble Experiencing the Joy of Chinese Brush Painting?

-If you have tried Chinese Brush Painting already but are having trouble experiencing the joy of the art form, we encourage to try a couple things.
+If you have tried Chinese Brush Painting already but are having trouble experiencing the joy of the art form, we encourage you to try a couple things.
 First, invest in quality materials.

 Many teachers of this art form on Youtube or in person are fairly recent immigrants from mainland China with less experience teaching people from the West.
 Because of that, they often pre-select lower quality materials as they are used to teaching students in China who have no money for supplies.
 Of course, master artists can make inferior materials work.
 They have the skill to paint on paper that is too thin or deal with a brush that doesn't reliably come to a point.
 A brand new student, on the other hand, benefits greatly from higher quality materials.
 These materials have an intelligence of their own and can assist you in getting better results and really understanding the joy of Chinese Brush Painting or Calligraphy.